awsdocs/amazon-redshift-developer-guide/doc_source/r_REVOKE.md

 DROP
 Revokes privilege to drop a table in an AWS Glue Data Catalog that is enabled for Lake Formation\.
 This privilege only applies when using Lake Formation\.

+ASSUMEROLE  <a name="assumerole"></a>
+Revokes the privilege to run COPY and UNLOAD commands from users and groups with a specified role\.

 ON \[ TABLE \] *table\_name*
 Revokes the specified privileges on a table or a view\.
 The TABLE keyword is optional\.